 - the feet feeling rigid, stiff, heavy, and unwieldy

-Most qualified healthcare professionals can diagnose fallen arches by examining the feet and observing the individual as they stand and walk.
+Most qualified healthcare professionals can diagnose fallen arches by examining the feet and observing the individual standing and walking.

 A podiatrist or physical therapist may recommend specific exercises to manage the symptoms of flat feet or prevent them from developing.

-The American Academy of Orthopaedic Surgeons (AAOS) recommends the following exercises to improve strength and flexibility in the feet and ankles, which may help to relieve symptoms.
+The American Academy of Orthopaedic Surgeons recommends the following exercises to improve strength and flexibility in the feet and ankles, which may help to relieve symptoms of flat feet.

 Heel cord stretching